milesw/plugin_devel/README.md

 ## Commands

-### drupal plugin:list
+### drupal plugin:debug
-Lists all plugin types and the corresponding plugin manager class.
+List all plugin types and the corresponding plugin manager class.

-### drupal plugin:list [type]
+### drupal plugin:debug [type]
-Lists all plugin instances of a particular type.
+List all plugin instances of a particular type.

-### drupal plugin:debug [type] [id]
+### drupal plugin:definition [type] [id]
-Dumps the plugin definition for a particular instance.
+Dump the definition for a particular plugin instance.